Chanel caps Paris Fashion Week's post-virus comeback - KTVZ

 In fashion terms, the display was unusually sober and pared down.
 Black, browns and the oranges of fallen leaves brought an autumnal color palette to the spring-summer runway — a typical and intentional contradiction from the unpredictable Italian designer.

-In looks that mixed sartorial with street, a slouchy school vibe that pervaded the 50-look show..
-As per normal for Miu Miu, the collection had quirks galore.
+In styles that mixed sartorial with street, a slouchy school vibe that pervaded the 50-look show.
+As per normal for Miu Miu, there were quirks galore.

 A gray cable knit sweater had the midriff section lopped off, alongside frayed white shirt hems.